Liqwid-Labs/agora/agora/Agora/Effect/README.md

-Effects describe a modification in the goverance system.
-Its job is to overlook transaction and to validate that transaction is doing a correct job.
-Thus, if an effect is compromised, the governance system will be exposed to fraudulent transactions.
-Agora and this guide will provides guidance for constructing such effects.
+Effects are changes to a protocol bundled in a proposal, which will be enacted if said proposal is passed by the DAO.
+The method by which we empower effects to make changes to the system, means that effects are very powerful and could cause harm, if misused.
+This guide will provide guidance for constructing these effects.

 # Making an Effect